mmcc007/fledge/README.md

  new Apple ID, to complete
 the setup of your new Apple ID.

+1. (Optional) Connect to build server
 To complete the connection between Travis and GitHub, you may have to sync your account on Travis and enable the GitHub repo.
 See: https://travis-ci.org/account/repositories

+1. Secret variables
 Add the following secret variables to your preferred build server (Travis, or GitLab, etc... ):

+    ```
         FASTLANE_USER
         FASTLANE_PASSWORD
         GOOGLE_DEVELOPER_SERVICE_ACCOUNT_ACTOR_FASTLANE
         KEY_PASSWORD
         PUBLISHING_MATCH_CERTIFICATE_REPO
         MATCH_PASSWORD
+    ```

     * FASTLANE_USER
     This is your Apple ID (without 2-factor authentication).
 For example, user@email.com.

     * FASTLANE_PASSWORD
     This is your Apple ID password.
 For travis, if there are special characters the password should be enclosed in single quotes.

     * GOOGLE_DEVELOPER_SERVICE_ACCOUNT_ACTOR_FASTLANE
     This is required to login to `Google Play Console`.
 This is a private key.
 It should be surrounded with single quotes to be accepted by Travis.
 It can be generated on https://console.developers.google.com.
 Note: this should never be included in your repo.

     * KEY_PASSWORD
     This is the password to the encrypted app private key stored in `android/key.jks.enc` and the related encrypted properties files stored in `android/key.properties.enc`

     * PUBLISHING_MATCH_CERTIFICATE_REPO
     This is the location of the private match repo.
 For example, https://private.mycompany.com/private_repos/match

     * MATCH_PASSWORD
     The password used while setting up match.

 # Usage